zyr3x/opengeminiai-studio/README.md

 -   **OpenAI Compatibility:** Use your favorite OpenAI-native tools and libraries to access Google Gemini models.
 -   **Easy Deployment:** Runs with a single command using Docker and Docker Compose.
 -   **Flexible Configuration:** All settings (API key, upstream URL) are managed in a `.env` file.
--   **Rapid Development:** Nginx configuration changes are applied by simply restarting the container, no image rebuild required.
+-   **Rapid Development:** Python configuration changes are applied by simply restarting the container, no image rebuild required.
--   **Lightweight:** Uses the official `nginx:alpine` image for a minimal resource footprint.
+-   **Lightweight:** Uses the official `Python:3.11` image for a minimal resource footprint.

 ## ⚙️ Prerequisites